SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 In terms of deployment, the SSD disk built into the computing node is built as a high-performance storage pool, and the ``SATA`/SAS` disk built into the computing node is built into a common performance storage pool.
 The distributed storage system builds block devices as elastic block storage, which can be directly mounted and used by virtual machines.
 When data is written, it uses three copies, a write confirmation mechanism, and copy distribution strategies.
 Maximize data security and availability.
 The snapshot technology can be used locally to back up the local data regularly.
 When the data is lost or damaged, the snapshot can be used to quickly restore the local business data.

-(3) Distributed network architecture: Distributed Overlay network is adopted to provide network functions such as VPC, NAT gateway, load balancing, security group, and external network IP.
+#### (3) Distributed network architecture
+Distributed Overlay network is adopted to provide network functions such as VPC, NAT gateway, load balancing, security group, and external network IP.

 - The Overlay network of the SCloudStack cloud platform is distributed and runs on all computing nodes;
- -The management service is only used as a management role, and does not undertake the deployment of network components and production network transmission;
+  - The management service is only used as a management role, and does not undertake the deployment of network components and production network transmission;
- -The virtual network flow table distribution service is a high-availability architecture, only for flow table distribution and not transparently transmitted to the production network;
+  - The virtual network flow table distribution service is a high-availability architecture, only for flow table distribution and not transparently transmitted to the production network;
- -All production networks are only transmitted on computing nodes, without forwarding through management services or flow table distribution services;
- -the management service and the flow table distribution service will not affect the operation and communication of the deployed virtual resources.
+  - All production networks are only transmitted on computing nodes, without forwarding through management services or flow table distribution services; the management service and the flow table distribution service will not affect the operation and communication of the deployed virtual resources.
 - Hyper-converged computing nodes or independent storage nodes are divided into different clusters ( Set ) according to disks and services;
- -Each cluster has a maximum of 45 nodes to control the cluster size;
+  - Each cluster has a maximum of 45 nodes to control the cluster size;
- -The business data network is only transmitted in a single cluster, that is, in a single group of switches.
+  - The business data network is only transmitted in a single cluster, that is, in a single group of switches.
 - Distributed storage is mounted directly through the physical network, without the need for mounting and transmission through the overlay network;
- -Integrate distributed storage rbd and qemu through libvirt, qemu operates distributed storage through librbd;
+  - Integrate distributed storage rbd and qemu through libvirt, qemu operates distributed storage through librbd;
- -The virtualization process and the distributed storage process communicate through the local & cross-physical machine intranet;
+  - The virtualization process and the distributed storage process communicate through the local & cross-physical machine intranet;
- -The intranet of the cloud platform uses at least 10 Gigabit switches and port aggregation, which can meet the performance requirements of virtual machines and distributed storage;
+  - The intranet of the cloud platform uses at least 10 Gigabit switches and port aggregation, which can meet the performance requirements of virtual machines and distributed storage;

 The distributed network architecture disperses business data transmission to each computing node.
 Except for northbound traffic such as business logic that requires management services, all southbound traffic such as business implementation of virtualized resources is distributed on computing nodes or On storage nodes, that is, platform business expansion is not limited by the number of management nodes.